ladeak/Http3Tools/README.md

 #### Cookie Containers

 When multiple coherent requests would share a cookies, use a cookie containar.
+This cookie container will persist all cookies to a file, and updating this file after each request.

 #### Upload Throttle

+It is possible to throttle request content.
+Note, that this is only throttling HTTP level traffic.
+Specify the values in *kbyte/sec*.
 ### Performance Measurements

 Set the number of *clients* (`-c`) used to send the number of *requestCount* (`-n`) requests.
 The tool executes the test and writes out basic statistical information about the collected data.